gvwilson/thirdbit/_posts/2022/2022-06-19-how-to-write-a-technical-book.md

     Instead,
     start blogging regularly:
     one article a week, each about a thousand words long.
-    You don't have to write them in the order you think they'll eventually go into the book---in fact, one of the reasons to blog is to get a better idea of what you want to say---but you should try to stitch them together in multi-part sequences that can each eventually become a chapter.
+    You don't have to write them in the order you think they'll eventually go into the book—in fact, one of the reasons to blog is to get a better idea of what you want to say—but you should try to stitch them together in multi-part sequences that can each eventually become a chapter.